3 months, 1 week ago derkorkParticipant

 It would be nice if I could set task durations of more than 8 hours directly (you can do this indirectly by completing a chunk of work of e.g. 2 hours and then set the remaining time back to 8 hours which gives you 2h/10h) but this is rather cumbersome.

 Of course usually you would split up tasks into smaller ones but since I cannot express the task dependencies I need right now with SkedPal, I get tasks scheduled in the wrong order.
 So I put the tasks in some external system and check them off there.
-But I still would like my time to be blocked out for this larger project.1 week, 2 days ago SethParticipant
+But I still would like my time to be blocked out for this larger project.3 months, 1 week ago SethParticipant

 You can actually type a value longer than 8 hours in the duration field. .Try 10, or 15 hours by just typing it into the field (desktop app).

 You can also set task dependencies between part1, part2,part3, etc by making them subtasks of a parent task.
 Or, make a sequential project.
-Maybe I missed your point?1 week, 2 days ago derkorkParticipant
+Maybe I missed your point?3 months, 1 week ago derkorkParticipant

 Thanks for the quick reply.
 So it seems the magic boundary is at 20h.
 When I try to enter anything larger than 20h I get a popup dialog asking me to split the task into smaller chunks and refusing the input.
 So I will use 20h for now which at least is an improvement over 8h.